1. Apply for the congress

 When can I submit my abstract?

-The abstract submission will be open until February 4th 2016, abstracts cannot be submitted after this date.
+The abstract submission will be open until the 30th of January 2020, abstracts cannot be submitted after this date.
 If your abstract has been selected you will be a presenter at ISCOMS in either a poster, oral or plenary session.
 You will receive an e-mail with this information soon after the abstract selection.

 When can I register as a non-presenting participant?